tlswg/tls13-spec/draft-ietf-tls-tls13.md

   in the network.

 decrypt_error
-: A handshake cryptographic operation failed, including being unable to correctly verify a signature or validate a Finished message or a PSK binder.
+: A handshake (not record-layer) cryptographic operation failed, including being unable to correctly verify a signature or validate a Finished message or a PSK binder.